joegesualdo/bsb/README.md

 - Play any song, out of order.
 - Use the 'previous' button to go back a song.
 - Press spacebar to toggle between play and pause.
-- Press left and right arrow to skip forward and backwars, respectively
+- Press left and right arrow to skip forward and backwards, respectively
 - Display the seconds remaining in the song

 ## TODO

-- Add documentation for the components
+- Add tests
-- Improve mobile experience
+- Improve mobile experience (e.g. audio permissions, inline video and audio playback)
 - Give some love to the design (especially those buttons from 1994)
-- Add ability to jump around within a song video
+- Add documentation for the components
-- Add tests
+- Add ability to jump around within songs and videos
 - Add static types (e.g. Flow or Typescript)
-- Add postcss
+- Add postcss with nextcss
 - Raise 100 Million
 - IPO